wwivbbs/docs/docs/network/wwivnet_linux.md

 You want to make sure network is run from your ${WWIV_DIR}

-(name of your network) = whatever you named your network in init (typically wwivnet)
+(name of your network) = whatever you named your network in wwivconfig (typically wwivnet)

 (number of target) = the number of the system you get/send messages from/to (typically 1)